mugged3000/focus-dev/README.md

 ## ✨ About the Project

-I’m **Focus Dev**, a Software Developer, and this is my portfolio where I showcase the web applications I’ve built.
+I’m **Focus DevX**, a Software Developer, and this is my portfolio where I showcase the web applications I’ve built.
 It highlights my skills in both frontend and backend development and demonstrates how I approach building clean, maintainable, and high-performance code.
 Here, you’ll find projects that are responsive, user-friendly, and fully functional, reflecting my drive to solve real-world problems through thoughtful design and practical solutions.

 ---